Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Errors from Flat Distributions

-Proposition~\ref{prop:random} implies that for any flat $Z$ of entropy $O(\log n)$, there is a code that corrects $Z$ in polynomial time.
-Although the construction is not fully explicit, we can obtain such a code with high probability.
+Proposition~\ref{prop:random} implies that for any flat $Z$ of entropy $O(\log n)$, there is a code that corrects $Z$ with error probability $\epsilon$ in polynomial time.
+Although the construction is not fully explicit, we can obtain such a code with probability $1 - \epsilon$.

 \ignore{ Cheraghchi~\cite{Che09} showed a relation between lossless condensers and linear codes correcting additive errors.
 He gave the equivalence between a \emph{linear} lossless condenser for a \emph{flat} distribution $Z$ and a linear code ensemble in which most of them correct additive errors from $Z$.
 Based on his result, we can show that, for any flat distribution, there is a linear code that corrects errors from the distribution.